Best Tips On How To Make Money While Travelling

-Display advertising is probably the oldest form of web marketing.
-This is advertising on websites or apps or social media.
-Is usually uses banners or other ad formats made of text, images, flash, video, and audio.
+Display advertising is probably the oldest form of web marketing and an easy way to get some passive income.
+This is advertising on websites, apps or social media.
+It usually uses banners or other ad formats made of text, images, flash, video, and audio.

 Display ads are everywhere: on weather or news websites, social media and even blogs.
 Vloggers integrate ads in their YouTube videos.

-You need: Google AdSense is a program that allows bloggers and website owners to make money by displaying Google ads.
-Similar to affiliate marketing, bloggers get a small percentage.
-AdSense is free and you get paid per click.
+You need: Google AdSense is a free program that allows bloggers and website owners to make money by displaying Google ads.
+Similar to affiliate marketing, bloggers get a small percentage for every click.

 14. Work remotely

-Working from home or telecommuting is another wonderful location independent job option.
 Some companies will let you work from anywhere depending on the specifics of your job.
-But if you work in IT, you can probably telecommute.
-Which actually means that you can work while travelling.
+If you work in IT, you can probably telecommute.
+This means that you can work and make money while travelling.